Lianalp1212/studying-app/README.md

 <br>

 ## My contributions
 This app started as a project in my Mobile Development class.
 I extended this app by creating new question styles.
 I created the open response and drop down selection style questions.
-For the styling/format of the drop down I used [Headless UI's listbox.](https://headlessui.com/react/listbox)
+For the format of the drop down I used [Headless UI's listbox.](https://headlessui.com/react/listbox)
 <br>
 <br>